goreleaser/goreleaser/www/docs/customization/scoop.md

   license: MIT

   # Setting this will prevent goreleaser to actually try to commit the updated
-  # manifest - instead, the manifest file will be stored on the dist folder only,
-  # leaving the responsibility of publishing it to the user.
+  # manifest leaving the responsibility of publishing it to the user.
   # If set to auto, the release will not be uploaded to the scoop bucket
   # in case there is an indicator for prerelease in the tag e.g. v1.0.0-rc1
   # Default is false.